ben-levinson/ben-levinson.github.io/_posts/2017-12-20-comparing-knn-svm-mnist.md

     </figcaption>
 </figure>

 As anticipated, a significant proportion of the images that appear in the above plot are relatively similar in appearance to other numbers.
-There are multiple images that would even be reasonable for a human to misclassify if it were given randomly (for example,some of the 9s in the second to last row.)
+There are multiple images that would even be reasonable for a human to misclassify if it were given randomly (for example: some of the 9s in the second to last row.)
 However, these lists as well as the confusion matrix reveal that there is not a significant trend in the misclassification.
 With the exception of 4 and 9, it seems that there is not a regular pattern in the predicted class when an image is misclassified.

 #### Determination of KNN Hyperparameter
 For the KNN classifier, the same setup of evaluating training set size was used.
 Initially, 5 neighbors (K=5) and a testing size of 1000 images from each number were used, resulting in a total of 10,000 testing images.
 The size of the training set was from 100-4000 images for each number 0-9 and the error rate was measured.
 The result is shown in the graph below.